vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/page.md

 - Type: `string | boolean`
 - Required: No

-Current page's title.
-Markdown's first h1 by default.
+Current page’s title.
+Markdown’s first h1 by default.

 ### description

 - Type: `string | boolean`
 - Required: No

-Current page's description
+Current page’s description

 ### author

 - Type: `string | boolean`
 - Required: No

 Show the author of the current page.
-If you don't fill it, you will fall back to the default author.
+If you don’t fill it, you will fall back to the default author.

 ::: tip
 When the global default author is enabled, you can set `false` to cancel the author display